beincom/bic-smart-contract-v2/src/distribute/README.md

 - Provide users with their proofs via API
 - Cache proofs for better UX
 - Show claim status and remaining time
+- Display appropriate claim function based on token type

 ### With Other Contracts
 - Can be integrated with gaming contracts
-- Supports any ERC20 token
+- Supports any ERC20, ERC721, or ERC1155 token
 - Events emitted for tracking
 - View functions for status queries
+- Safe token transfer support

 ## Testing

 The contract includes comprehensive test coverage:
 - Unit tests for all functions
-- Edge case testing
+- Edge case testing for each token type
 - Fuzz testing for robustness
 - Integration test scenarios
 - Gas usage optimization tests
+- Mock contracts for testing

 See `test/distribute/MiniGamePoolReward.t.sol` for complete test suite.